Updated: Jul 8, 2022

-It’s 2009 and I am in a huge grocery store looking at ketchup and wondering if buying organic ketchup is an indulgence or worth the extra money.
-I decide that regular ketchup will do when my cell rings.
+It’s 2010 I am in a huge grocery store looking at ketchup and wondering if buying organic ketchup is an indulgence or worth the extra money.
+I decide that regular ketchup will do when my phone rings.
 It’s a medical professional and as soon as I hear his voice I know it’s about my recent biopsy.

 A few second later I hear the dreaded words: “ Yes, it is cancer.
 We are 100% sure.”

 The cancer that was in my body was a type of thyroid cancer that needed treatment, the sooner the better.
 At that moment I did what any good therapist and yoga practitioner does: I freaked out!

 So the medical odyssey began.
 You can probably imagine the moments, days, weeks and months that followed; those days were filled with dread, anxiety, vulnerability, surgery, radiation therapy, massive discomfort, and numerous visits to the hospital.

 Throughout the cancer chapter I deployed all of my practices with the aim of keeping myself as grounded, healthy and present as possible.
 I was lucky to have a great medical team but despite their excellent care, I was a hot mess with a confused, errant endocrine system.
 My circadian rhythms were missing in action, my nervous system was pumped up from suppression therapy and I lived in a liminal space in which I experienced simultaneous exhaustion and hyper- kinetic states due to the treatment I was getting.
 Sleep was a precious commodity that walked right by me, night after night after night.

 I deployed the hell out of all my therapeutic, mediation and yoga tools and the the tool that never failed me was Yoga Nidra.